nodemcu/nodemcu-firmware/docs/nodemcu-lrm.md

 `  void (lua_debugbreak)(void);`

-`lua_debugbreak()` and `ASSERT(condtion)` are available for for development debugging.
-If `DEVELOPMENT_USE_GDB` is defined then these will trigger a debugger break and evaluate a conditional assert prologue on the same.
+`lua_debugbreak()` and `ASSERT(condtion)` are available for development debugging.
+If `DEVELOPMENT_USE_GDB` is defined then these will respectively trigger a debugger break and evaluate a conditional assert prologue on the same.
 If not, then these are effectively ignored and generate no executable code.

 #### lua_dump